ChrisMaherLab/DANSR/README.md

 -p/--pair-type     (Default: fr-unstranded) Strandedness of paired-end reads, either "fr-unstranded", "fr-firststranded" or "fr-secondstranded"
 -r/--reference     (Required) Path to human reference genome in FASTA format -c/--chromosomes   (Default: chr1-22,X) Comma separated list of chromosome names from reference to which reads will be aligned
--g/--gtf-small     (Required) A comma-separated list of paths to small RNA GTF files -e/--small-types   (Optional) Comma separated list of additional gene_biotype entries from the small RNA GTF with which to annotate read clusters;
+-t/--ref-gtf       (Required) Path to human reference annotation in GTF format -g/--gtf-small     (Required) A comma-separated list of paths to small RNA GTF files -e/--small-types   (Optional) Comma separated list of gene_biotype entries from the small RNA GTF with which to annotate read clusters in addition to the default types
-                    these types will be used in addition to the default biotypes: misc, piRNA, miRNA, rRNA, snRNA, snoRNA, tRNAs, Mt_rRNA, Mt_tRNA, misc_RNA, snRNA, siRNA, vaultRNA, hg19_F_misc, hg19_F_piRNA, hg19_miRNA, hg19_rRna, hg19_snRna, hg19_snoRna, hg19_tRNAs
--l/--list-of-gtf   (Required) A comma-separated list of paths to small RNA GTF files and the human reference GTF -z/--setup-file    (Default: setup.small.ini) Path to the DANSR setup file if it has been moved from the default location
+-z/--setup-file    (Default: setup.small.ini) Path to the DANSR setup file if it has been moved from the default location
 ```
 #### General options